MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 	- Select **Permits** from the Site Map.

-	- Click to open a permit record.
+	- Select to open a permit record.

     ![Open record - screenshot](../L04/Static/mod-01-client-scripting-28.png)